alidcast/interdep/README.md

   {:extra-deps {rejoice-cljc/model {:local/root "../rejoice-model"}}}}}
 ```

-After processing these deps config, you could call `clj -M:app/main:api/main` to run your project.
+With the processed deps config, you could call `clj -M:app/main:api/main` to run your project.
 Though listing out multiple namespaced aliases can get tedious, which is why the next namespace, `interdep.multi-alias`,  provides a better approach.

 ### Multiple Aliases